 The Automotive Technology Programs at Stark State College are structured to prepare students for a productive career in the automotive service industry.
 In our two state-of-the-art automotive facilities, students use the latest tools and diagnostic equipment to apply practical service techniques to our fleet of late-model vehicles.
 This builds hands-on skills that can be applied immediately while in the program or upon graduation.
 The automotive curriculum is accredited by the National Automotive Technicians Education Foundation (NATEF) preparing students to pursue Automotive Service Excellence (ASE) certification.

-Automotive Technology graduates work as:
+Automotive technology program graduates work as:

 Students enrolled in the two-year automotive associate’s degree, two-year automotive certificate, or the one-year automotive certificate can select specialty electives in: